mishelashala/blog/003-encapsulation.md

 john._privateKey; // 'oopsis'
 ```

-If we take the previos object and associate the value `secret` to `_privateKey` we are telling to whomever is gonna use this object/module that it shouldn't touch it
+If we take the previos object and associate the value `secret` to `_privateKey` we are telling to whoever is gonna use this object/module that it shouldn't touch it

 But, again, we have the same issue, and just like with any other property we can try to acces it and modify it

+## Meta-properties and Enumerability

 Another approached that emerged was to change the enumerability of properties.
 Every property has meta-properties (in other words properties of properties).